Clément Lenglet: Barcelona

 On 12 July 2018, Lenglet joined Barcelona when they triggered his release clause of €35 million.
 He played the full 90 minutes for Barcelona as he helped them beat his former club Sevilla 2–1 in the 2018 Supercopa de España.
 On 23 September, Lenglet was sent off in his La Liga debut against Girona following an elbow on Pere Pons.
-He scored the winning goal in their Copa del Rey game against Cultural Leonesa in 1–0 win.
+He scored the winning goal in their Copa del Rey game against Cultural Leonesa in a 1–0 win.
 He scored his first goal for Barcelona in La Liga against Real Sociedad at the Camp Nou.
 He provided an assist for compatriot Antoine Griezmann for Barcelona's first goal in a 3–0 win against Eibar away at the Ipurua on 19 October.
 Lenglet scored his first Champions League goal for the club on 8 August 2020, with a 10th minute header in a 3–1 victory at home against Napoli in Barcelona's round of 16 second leg match.

 Loan to Tottenham Hotspur

-On 8 July 2022, Tottenham Hotspur announced that Lenglet had joined the club on a season long loan.
+On 8 July 2022, Tottenham Hotspur announced that Lenglet had joined the club on a season-long loan.
 Lenglet scored his first goal for Tottenham at the final group stage match against Marseille in the Champions League to help the team win 2–1, which ensured that Tottenham finished top of the group to qualify for the knock-out stage.
 Lenglet adapted well to Conte’s system and largely played as an essential player for the first team.
 Tottenham confirmed the end of Lenglet's loan spell on 15 June 2023.

 Loan to Aston Villa

-On 1 September 2023, Lenglet returned to the Premier League on a season-long loan at Aston Villa.
+On 1 September 2023, Lenglet returned to the Premier League on a season-long loan with Aston Villa.
 In December 2023, it was reported that Barca wanted to recall Lenglet from his loan - due to the fact that Lenglet had only featured in the Conference League for Villa and had made no league appearances at that point.
-Lenglet went onto make his league debut on 22 December, in a 1–1 draw to Sheffield United, following an injury to Pau Torres, with Tyrone Mings already unavailable through injury.
+Lenglet went onto make his league debut on 22 December, in a 1–1 draw with Sheffield United, following an injury to Pau Torres, with Tyrone Mings already unavailable through injury.

 Atlético Madrid

 On 26 August 2024, Lenglet was loaned out to fellow La Liga side Atlético Madrid on a season-long deal.
 Later that year, on 30 November, he scored his first goal in a 5–0 away win over Real Valladolid.

-On 9 June 2025, he signed a permanent deal with Atlético Madrid, committing to the club until 2028.
+On 9 June 2025, Lenglet terminated his contract with Barcelona, and subsequently signed a permanent deal with Atlético, penning a three-year deal lasting until 2028.

+Loan to Benfica

+On 30 June 2026, Lenglet joined Primeira Liga club Benfica on loan for the 2026–27 season.